 Am I at risk of pneumonia?
 How do I know?

-There are certain people that are more at risk of developing pneumonia.
+Certain people are more at risk of developing pneumonia.
 These people are also entitled to a free NHS pneumonia jab.

 - Adults aged 65 and over